 I love showers.
 I do my thinking in the shower.
 I decompress in the shower.
 I turn my brain off and sing stupid songs in the shower.
-Taking showers are my escape and I wasn’t allowing myself to decompress.
-So, I decided that I needed to push myself – no matter how tired I was, even if it was 2pm, I needed to make time to take a shower even if it was just a quick one.
+Taking showers is my escape and I wasn’t allowing myself to decompress.
+So, I decided that I needed to push myself – no matter how tired I was, even if it was 2 pm, I needed to make time to take a shower even if it was just a quick one.

-On the especially good nights, when all the kids fall asleep without a fight, the husband has done the dishes, and my house doesn’t look like a war-zone, I like to give myself little spa treatments (Target has the best face and foot masks for cheap — or you can make your own.
-It makes me feel sexy again – and moms need to still feel sexy!
+On the especially good nights, when all the kids fall asleep without a fight, the husband has done the dishes, and my house doesn’t look like a war-zone, I like to give myself little spa treatments, I like using these facial masks and feet masks, this makes me feel sexy again – and moms need to feel sexy!